I like Burlesque.

 I am not a prude - nor am I particularly modest.
 But I was very confronted by the thought of doing this.
 You see, when I was a teen something happened for me.
 Nothing terrible, I simply didn't own a pair of jeans when everyone else in the choir did, and I felt like a total misfit and it was just one of those terrible teen moments when one's world falls apart.
 I had no idea that this moment had impacted my life for the last 34 years!
 But when I considered the appalling idea of taking my clothes off in a studio with other women also doing the same, but who would have the right kind of shirts and skirts and underwear and figures and rode unicorns home afterwards no doubt, I realised that the feeling was all too familiar and it wasn't hard to trace it back to that awful day.

-And then I realised, I had a choice.
-I could honour the amazing women in my class, and get how we all had some kind of teenage experience and were all freaked out and there are no unicorns, or I could hang onto that old fear, and let it keep me alone and apart.
+get how we all had some kind of teenage experience and were all freaked out and there are no unicorns, or I could hang onto that old fear, and let it keep me alone and apart.

 When you put it like that, it isn't hard to work out what to choose, yeah? :)